jcchurch/HuntTheYetiAlexa/README.md

 ## Understanding This Code

-It is recommended that you study the [sample code provided by Amazon Echo Skill Team](https://github.com/amzn/alexa-skills-kit-js).
-There are several sample applications to help you get started.
+It is recommended that you study the [sample code provided by Amazon Echo Skill Team](https://github.com/alexa/skill-sample-nodejs-howto).

 To prepare this project for uploading, move into the `src` folder.

     cd src

+Make sure that you install the `alexa-sdk` library using [node package manager](https://docs.npmjs.com/getting-started/installing-node).

+    npm install alexa-sdk

 Then zip the project.